uw-loci/EBEAM_webmonitor/README.md

 ## Extending the Project

-(i) Add new subsystems: Extend the Python dictionary keys and logger updates.
+1) Add new subsystems: Extend the Python dictionary keys and logger updates.

-(ii) Increase Uptime: Build a more robust system by separating the directories for both the log files.
+2) Increase Uptime: Build a more robust system by separating the directories for both the log files.
 Failure to sync the displayFile must not affect the logFile and vice-versa.

 ## Hosting Information:

 [render.com](https://render.com/) is the hosting service.
 Render automatically restarts the hosting server for each change to the git main branch. render requires the following environment variables:

  (i) API_KEY: api key associated with the dashboard google account to access google drive resources.
             Need to create it in a google cloud platform project.